Sicily with Kids: Etna, Beaches, and the Best of Italian Island Life

 The Why

 Sicily is the trip you take when you want Italy without the polish.
 When you want kids to see a working volcano.
 When you want the granita-for-breakfast story.
-When you want to swim in the same sea as the ancient Greeks did and walk the same temple steps.
-The flights are long, the drives are slow, the heat is real - but the pictures, the food, and the stories your kids will tell their grandkids?
-Worth every kilometer.
+When you want them to swim in the same sea as the ancient Greeks and walk the same temple steps.
+The flights are long, the drives are slow, the heat is real.
+But the photos, the food, and the stories your kids will tell their grandkids?
+Worth every kilometre.

 Recommended Products